Terrapin Attack: Breaking SSH Channel Integrity By Sequence Number Manipulation: Conclusion

 In 1996, SSHv2 was developed to fix severe vulnerabilities in the original version.
 In February~1997, the IETF formed the SECSH working group to standardize SSHv2.
 After a decade, it published five core RFCs~\cite{RFC4250, RFC4251,RFC4252,RFC4253,RFC4254}.
 SSHv2 provides cryptographic agility and protocol agility without breaking backward compatibility.
 Since its original release, dozens of standardized and informal updates to the protocol have been published.
 Because of this, SSHv2 remains relevant after 25~years without major redesign, but it has also become difficult to analyze.
 There is a significant risk that these extensions of SSH interact to undermine its security goals.

-\paragraph{SSH Connections} An SSH connection between a client and a server begins with the \emph{Transport Layer Protocol}~\cite{RFC4253}, which defines the handshake messages for key exchange and server authentication and how messages are exchanged over TCP using the SSH \emph{Binary Packet Protocol} (BPP).
-After the handshake, SSH provides a \emph{secure channel} for application data.
+\paragraph{SSH Connections} An SSH connection between a client and a server begins with the \emph{Transport Layer Protocol}~\cite{RFC4253}, which defines the handshake messages for key exchange and server authentication and how messages are exchanged over TCP using the \emph{Binary Packet Protocol} (BPP).
+After the handshake, SSH provides a \emph{secure channel}\footnote{We note that by \emph{channel}, we refer to the integrity-protected, encrypted byte stream at the transport level, not the SSH data channels from the connection protocol.
+Multiple SSH data channels can be multiplexed over the same secure transport channel.} for application data.
 At the application level, the client chooses a sequence of \emph{services} to run.
-In practice, the client will run precisely two services: the \emph{Authentication Protocol} \cite{RFC4252} for user authentication with a password or public key, followed by the \emph{Connection Protocol}~\cite{RFC4254} for the bulk of SSH's features like terminal sessions, port forwarding, and file transfer.
+In practice, the client will run precisely two services: the \emph{Authentication Protocol}~\cite{RFC4252} for user authentication with a password or public key, followed by the \emph{Connection Protocol}~\cite{RFC4254} for the bulk of SSH's features like terminal sessions, port forwarding, and file transfer.